andersoncarubelli/scrapy-elasticsearch/README.rst

   }

-  ELASTICSEARCH_INDEX_MAPPING - optional field, file location of mapping definition (should be a json file)
+  ELASTICSEARCH_INDEX_MAPPING - optional field, file location of mapping definition (should be a json file) ELASTICSEARCH_INDEX_ALIAS - optional field, possibility to create an alias for index

 Here is an example app (dirbot https://github.com/jayzeng/dirbot) in case you are still confused.